 Next, I’m working on a follow up novel to Mangrove Madness.

-I am currently self-employed — designing websites, educating users on computers, designing covers and formatting books for CreateSpace and Kindle.
+I am currently self-employed — designing websites, educating users on computers, creating covers and formatting printed books and eBooks for self-published authors.